TCSOSM-20/PLA/docs/pla_users_guide.md

 `$ ./install_osm.sh --pla`

 ## Create the price lists
 The price list for compute determines the price for each VNF at each VIM (or Point of Presence - PoP).
-The file (vnf_price_list.yaml) is written in Yaml and is exemplified below.
+The file (vnf_price_list.yaml) is written in Yaml.
+There are two different structures possible for the price list file.
+In the first alternative prices for a specific VIM are directly associated with a vnfd.
+In the second alternative prices for a specific VIM are also associated with a OSM project id.
+The latter alternative makes it possible for different OMS users to have different price models depending on their associated OMS project.

+###vnf_price_lists.yaml - Alternative one

 ```
 - vnfd: testVnfOne